Search our archive

 Once married they move to an inaccessible cottage in the countryside, and as everything runs smoothly at first the young bride starts to become suspicious of her husband’s strange behaviour.
 As the mystery deepens she discovers that her husband is a murderer and that she is in line to become his next victim.
 The climax of the play sees Cicely pleading for her life while unknown to her husband, she slips poison into his coffee.

 The 1965/1966 AGM saw changes on the Bishopsteignton Players committee.
-This AGM was opened by the president Mr T Turpin and was re-elected unanimously by everyone, all changes were documented in the newspaper article below.
+This AGM was opened by the president Mr T Turpin and was re-elected unanimously by everyone, all changes were documented in this newspaper article.

 Programme for the play 'Bonaventure' presented by Bishopsteignton Players front

-Programme for the play Bonaventure, performed by Bishopsteignton Players 1966.
+Programme (front) for the play ‘Bonaventure’ performed by Bishopsteignton Players 1966.

 Programme for the play 'Bonaventure' presented by Bishopsteignton Players inside